 For assistance with public transport, journey planning, or fare options, guests could visit Adelaide Metro or the Adelaide Metro InfoCentre located at the Adelaide Railway Station on North Terrace.
 They were also able to call 1300 311 108.

-Adelaide Metro was also on-site at Picnic in the Park, providing further support for attendees.
+Adelaide Metro will be on-site at Picnic in the Park, providing further support for attendees.